VnyBrkr/crop-production-analysis-india/README.md

 # crop-production-analysis-india
- Develop a Business-to-Business collaboration platform for the agri-food sector, leveraging Future Internet developments.
-The platform aims to facilitate effective collaboration among stakeholders and predict crop production based on extensive dataset insights.
+The Agriculture business domain, as a vital part of the overall supply chain, is expected to highly evolve in the upcoming years via the developments, which are taking place on the side of the Future Internet.
+This paper presents a novel Business-to-Business collaboration platform from the agri-food sector perspective, which aims to facilitate the collaboration of numerous stakeholders belonging to associated business domains, in an effective and flexible manner.
+This dataset provides a huge amount of information on crop production in India ranging from several years.
+Based on the Information the ultimate goal would be to predict crop production and find important insights highlighting key indicators and metrics that influence crop production.

+Approaches:
+Python, Tableau, Power BI or you can use any tools and techniques as per your convenience.